 * International students may apply, but they first need to apply to International Registration.

-** Out-of-province applicants or applicants unable to attend a program info session: contact the program assistant, Bunny Duggan, to make alternative arrangements.
+** Out-of-province applicants or applicants unable to attend a program info session are to contact Respiratory for an alternate option.

 Education completed outside Canada